Skip to main content

 • Must support SRD and USD pricing

-• Must work on mobile (warehouse has no computer)
+• Must work on mobile devices (warehouse has no computer)

 • Budget: $30-75/month

-• 2 users now, maybe 4 next year
+• 2 users now, expecting 4 within 12 months

-Result: Shortlist of 3 cloud inventory tools Avoided: Buying expensive ERP with unneeded features
+Outcome: Shortlist narrowed to 3 cloud inventory tools Avoided: Expensive ERP system with unneeded features

 Next Steps

-→ Vendor Selection - How to evaluate options → Pilot Testing - Test before full commitment
+Vendor Selection — Evaluate vendors objectively → Pilot Testing — Test before full commitment

-One week gathering requirements saves months of frustration with wrong software.
+Key Insight: One week gathering requirements saves months of frustration with wrong software.
+This is foundational work that prevents expensive mistakes.